Hit the Highway: Style and sound

+Donald McKenzie of The Ottawa Citizen described Hit the Highway as a "diverse offering" with elements of country, gospel and rhythm and blues.
 In a review of Hit the Highway, People observed that the band "play back-to-basics, acoustic rock and roll and R&B", further remarking that, despite the band being Scottish, "you can't find music more American" and that the record "invokes [...] legends like [Buddy] Holly and Otis Redding".
 Joe Stevens of The Daily Pennsylvanian described the music as "heavily influenced by blues and soul" and "almost a throw-back to '60s pop".

 Themes

-Hit the Highway included spiritually-angled lyrics, such libretto questioning organised religion ("I Want To Be A Christian").
+Hit the Highway included spiritual themes in the lyrics, such lyrics questioning organised religion ("I Want To Be A Christian").
 On the album's religious dimension, Charlie Reid commented, "There's a belief in God, that's for sure [...]
 I'm very unsure about religion, I'm suspicious of it and I certainly couldn't call myself a Christian as such.
 But I'm very interested in religion, in trying to reach God in whatever way you do it."

-Other songs on Hit the Highway narrated matrimony.
+The album's themes of spirituality, children and relationships was noted as being more "adult" than those of the grunge scene that dominated alternative music at the time.
+Duo member Craig Reid told The Sacramento Bee that the contrast was "not conscious", further explaining; "we're not trying to be the opposite of what was fashionable [...]
+I like some of the stuff grunge bands do, and I think you can have both.
+Like when punk first came out in Britain, it was not all this thrashy stuff.
+There was room for a lot of different things, and I think there should be room in alternative music".
+The album's themes also contrasted with some of those on its predecessor Sunshine on Leith (1988), as Hit the Highway was largely apolitical, owing little to their previous Scottish nationalist and left-wing themes.

 Critical reception

 Hit the Highway received a mixed critical reception.
-AllMusics Daevid Jehnzen described the album as "strong" and as having "many fine songs", but arraigned its lack of a "knockout single".
+AllMusic's Daevid Jehnzen described the album as "strong" and as having "many fine songs", but criticized its lack of a "knockout single".
 Peter Galvin of Rolling Stone was more positive, remarking that the band "reinforce their passionate beliefs with music that is almost anthem-like in its fervor".
 However, he criticized the band's convictions as having come off "a bit too vehemently".